Getting Around in Cape Town

 An ongoing long-term project, the MyCiTi Integrated Rapid Transit (IRT) system began in 2010 and is constantly being expanded.
 With dedicated lanes in several areas, the MyCiTi blue buses are considered a cost-effective, efficient and safe way to get around Cape Town and between the city and the airport.

-The network has grown to comprehensively cover the inner city and the Atlantic Seaboard, from Sea Point to Hout Bay.
-It also extends northwards, cutting through Milnerton and Bloubergstrand, and going as far as Melkbosstrand, an upmarket village on the West Coast.
+The network has grown to comprehensively cover the inner city and the Atlantic Seaboard from Sea Point to Hout Bay.
+It also extends northwards, cutting through Milnerton, Table View and Century City before making its way along West Coast to the quaint town of Mamre.

 Unfortunately, the service fails to cover the Southern Suburbs which includes a number of areas that are popular with expats such as Bishopscourt, Constantia, Claremont and Rondebosch.